-It’s National Stress Awareness Day on November 2nd.
+It’s National Stress Awareness Day on the first Wednesday in November.
 Now, I know we’re all very much aware of stress – we all experience it, to the extent that it’s almost considered normal.
 This makes people reluctant to speak up if they are struggling with stress.
-But there is less awareness about what the wider impacts of stress can be, and what we can do to support ourselves and others to deal with stress in healthy ways.
+But there is less awareness about the wider impacts of stress, and what we can do to support ourselves and others to deal with stress in healthy ways.
 So here are my key pointers for how to spot stress and what to do about it.

 What is stress?

 Stress is a reaction to the things going on around us that we find difficult.
 That’s an important thing to remember – stress is a reaction, it starts in our mind.
 But the fact that it starts in the mind doesn’t make it easy to deal with.
 Our stress response is a primitive survival mechanism that evolved so that we could prepare for ‘fight or flight’ in response to life-threatening dangers.

 In modern life, our causes of stress tend to be much more psychological in nature.
 But our bodies respond in the same way to a difficult meeting at work as they would if we were in mortal danger: by increasing the activity of our sympathetic nervous system (responsible for the fight or flight reaction that we experience as a racing heart beat, sweaty palms, or shallow breath).

 Common sources of stress are our work, commute, money or time pressures, health concerns, constant stimulation from technology, the use of caffeine, alcohol and other stimulants, the expectation that we should be ‘switched on’ and available at all times, and our fear of missing out.
 As a result, the fight or flight response can become our default way of being rather than a response to a short-term danger.